Find Affordable College Courses

 Buies Creek, NC

-Campbell University ranked #9 on this year’s Most Popular Psychology Master’s Degree Schools in North Carolina list.
-Located in the town of Buies Creek, Campbell is a private not-for-profit college with a medium-sized student population.
+With a ranking of #9, Campbell University did quite well on this year’s most popular schools for psychology students working on their master’s degree.
+Located in the fringe town of Buies Creek, Campbell is a private not-for-profit college with a moderately-sized student population.

 About 91% of the students majoring in psychology at the school are women while 9% are male.

-North Carolina Central University landed the #9 spot in the 2023 rankings for the most popular master’s degree psychology programs.
-Located in the large city of Durham, North Carolina Central University is a public college with a medium-sized student population.
+North Carolina Central University came in at #9 in this year’s edition of the Most Popular Psychology Master’s Degree Schools in North Carolina ranking.
+Located in the city of Durham, North Carolina Central University is a public college with a moderately-sized student population.

 Of the 11 students majoring in psychology at North Carolina Central University, 27% are male and 73% are female.